yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
 Stays on task

-Not a prompt.
-Not formatting.
-Not a better model.
+It doesn’t drift.
+It doesn’t expand the task.
+It doesn’t reinterpret what you asked.

-You don’t need to filter through paragraphs.
+You don’t need to steer it back.

-You get what you need to act.

 # Demo
 You don’t change the prompt.